psevestre/openid-fapi/Financial_API_Grant_Management.md

 Host: as.example.com
 ```

 shows how a client can force the authorization server to use a certain grant id (previously obtained using `create`) and request the authorization server to retain pre-existing privileges.
+In this particular example, the grant `TSdqirmAxDa0_-DB_1bASQ` would contain the accumulated scope `read write`.

 ## Authorization Response